ec-intl/chartly/docs/source/index.rst

 Overview
 --------

-**Chartly** is a simple tool that allows you to create plots using minimal lines of code.
+**Chartly** is a simple tool designed to help users create scientific plots with ease.
+The package is built on top of the `matplotlib` and `seaborn` libraries, and it provides a simple interface for creating and customizing scientific plots.

 .. toctree::
    :maxdepth: 2